 Above are Monday morning volunteers harvesting and weeding.

-Due to dwindling supply and tired volunteers, Monday the Sept.
-8th was our last group harvest.
-We had 20 boy scouts and their parents harvest on the 11th.
+September 2014 We had 20 boy scouts and their parents harvest on the 11th.
 They picked 350 pounds; peppers, tomatoes, broccoli, squash and cucumbers.
 Individual volunteers continue to work on the garden and pick corn and tomatoes.
-Up next is the slow season, and time to review our endeavors.

 Our garden has reached the major-production phase.
 The food we are churning out is beautiful.
 We have cabbage, cauliflower, broccoli, yellow summer squash, cucumbers, sweet and hot peppers, tomatoes and beans.
 The photo above doesn’t include the beans, but last Monday we picked two of these large boxes full of beans!!

 To keep up with this bounty we have scheduled weekly harvest gatherings.
 Monday mornings at 8:00 a.m., folks are gathering to pick vegetables and enjoy the community.
 Adults and children are participating.
 It is a fun time.